MyTooliT/ICOtronic/Documentation/API/api.rst

 Reading Data
 ============

-After you connected to the sensor device you use the coroutine :meth:`Network.open_data_stream` to open the data stream:
+After you connected to the sensor device you use the coroutine :meth:`SensorNode.open_data_stream` to open the data stream:

-.. automethod:: Network.open_data_stream
+.. automethod:: SensorNode.open_data_stream

 After you opened the stream use an ``async with`` statement to iterate over the received streaming data.
 For example, the code below:

 .. doctest::

-   >>> from icotronic.can.streaming import StreamingConfiguration
+   >>> from icotronic.can import StreamingConfiguration

    >>> async def read_streaming_data():
-   ...     async with Network() as network:
+   ...     async with Connection() as stu:
-   ...         await network.connect_sensor_device("Test-STH")
+   ...         async with stu.connect_sensor_device("Test-STH") as sensor_device:
    ...             channels = StreamingConfiguration(first=True)
-   ...         async with network.open_data_stream(channels) as stream:
+   ...             async with sensor_device.open_data_stream(channels) as stream:
    ...                 async for data, lost_messages in stream:
    ...                     print(data)
    ...                     break

    # Example Output: [32579, 32637, 32575]@1724251001.976368
    >>> run(read_streaming_data()) # doctest:+ELLIPSIS